-Begin by sitting, bottom first, on your seat first and then moving into the kneeling position afterwards.
-Even after you have placed your shins on the kneepads, the bulk of your weight should be on your bottom.
-Returning to Peter Opsvik's concept of variation and movement, it's important to vary your seating position frequently during the day.
+Don't kneelYour bottom should still carry the bulk of your weight, and the knee pad is there to support your shins.
+Begin by sitting, bottom on your seat first, and then moving into the kneeling position afterward.
+After your shins are in place on the kneepads, the bulk of your weight should be on your bottom.
+Keep in mind Peter Opsvik's concept of variation and movement: it's essential to vary your seating position frequently during the day.

-Allow a week or two to get used to it
+Allow a week or two to get used to the kneeling chair

-It may feel awkward sitting in this new position at first if you have been sitting mainly on traditional chairs before.
-Your body will need time to adapt to its new open posture seating position as your muscles and bones that have gotten used to a particular seating position.
+Your body will need time to adapt to its new open posture seating position as your muscles and bones have gotten used to a particular seating position.
+Therefore, it may feel awkward sitting in this new position if you have been sitting mainly on traditional chairs before.
 It may be a good idea to try some regular exercises to rebuild your strength.